Atropa bella-donna: Cosmetics

 The common name belladonna originates from its historic use by women, as bella donna is Italian for "beautiful woman".
 It has been widely claimed that drops prepared from the plant were used to dilate women's pupils, an effect considered to be attractive and seductive.
-However, as noted above, this appears to conflate use of the plant to aid complexion with a later association with dilation of the pupils.
 Belladonna drops act as a muscarinic antagonist, blocking receptors in the muscles of the eye that constrict pupil size.
 Belladonna is currently rarely used cosmetically, as it carries the adverse effects of causing minor visual distortions, inability to focus on near objects, and increased heart rate.
 Prolonged usage was reputed to cause blindness.

 Dietary supplements

 In the United States, belladonna is marketed as a dietary supplement, typically as an atropine ingredient in over-the-counter cold medicine products.
 Although such cold medicine products are probably safe for oral use at typical atropine dosages (0.2 milligram), there is inadequate scientific evidence to assure their effectiveness.
-By FDA guidelines for supplements, there are no regulated manufacturing standards for cold medicines containing atropine, with some belladona supplements found to contain contaminants.
+By FDA guidelines for supplements, there are no regulated manufacturing standards for cold medicines containing atropine, with some belladonna supplements found to contain contaminants.